5roop/task6_speech/README.md

 # Addendum 2021-12-03T17:07:06

 It had been discovered that none of the tricks prevent the training from crashing.
 To explore further I first dropped the number of `per_device_train_batch_size` to 4, but to no avail.
 In the next step I only read 10k instances.
-Results are not yet clear.
+It did not work.
+With the reduced dataset I proceeded to further reduce the batch size to 1.
+This worked.
+I therefore increased the batch size to 2 and tried again.
+If this works, the dataset will be expanded to use full data.